-If you and your former partner reach an agreement as to spousal maintenance and wish to make it legally binding Fourtree Lawyers can prepare Consent Orders to be filed in the Family Court of Australia, or a Financial Agreement.
+If you and your former partner reach an agreement on spousal maintenance and wish to make it legally binding, Fourtree Lawyers can prepare Consent Orders to be filed in the Family Court of Australia or a Financial Agreement.

-If you and your former partner are unable to agree on spousal maintenance Fourtree Lawyers can assist you with commencing court proceedings in either the Federal Circuit Court of Australia or the Family Court of Australia.
+If you and your former partner cannot agree on spousal maintenance, Fourtree Lawyers can assist you with commencing court proceedings in either the Federal Circuit Court of Australia or the Family Court of Australia.

 Types of Spousal Maintenance

-The court can make an order for urgent spousal maintenance without all evidence being available to the court and for this reason the courts will generally only make an order for urgent spousal maintenance applications for a short period of time.
+The court can make an order for urgent spousal maintenance without all evidence being available to the court.
+For this reason, the courts will generally only make an order for urgent spousal maintenance applications for a short period of time.